bigchaindb/kyber/README.md

 ```

 Now that we are in the `examples/client` directory, we can build the JavaScript tutorials.
-To do this we needed to remember the external url of the API (run `docker-compose ps` in the repo root).
+To do this we needed to remember the external port `<external-docker-port>` of the API in docker (run `docker-compose ps` in the repo root).
 In our case this was `http://localhost:32773`.

 We can now build the JavaScript bundles using `npm`.